aureliayang/EcoSLIM_CONUS/README.md

 # EcoSLIM_CONUS
 ## We are doing super cool stuff!
-* A parallel version EcoSLIM based on domain decomposition and particle transfer using the latest multi-GPU with CUDA-Aware MPI technique.
+* A parallel version EcoSLIM based on domain decomposition and particle transfer using the latest multi-GPU with CUDA-aware MPI technique.
 * The purpose of this development is to handle the particle tracking at the continental US scale with long timescale.
 * It can be applied to real cases now.
 Optimization continues.
 * Welcome download and use.
 Enjoy!